syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 ## Disable dragging for particular item

-To disable dragging for a particular item, handle the `ItemDragging` event based on the conditions of `Action` event argument.
+To disable dragging for a particular item, handle the `ItemDragging` event based on the conditions of the `Action` event argument.

 You can cancel the dragging action for a particular item by setting the `Cancel` property of the `ItemDraggingEventArgs`.